LivelyDismay/Learn-To-Mod/wabbajack-stuff/Opus-Readme-Short.md

 Tab back out to the game.

 Have fun.
 I'm on [Discord](https://discord.gg/yABEjwB) if you need me.
+I'm on [Patreon](https://www.patreon.com/nicholasjae) if you like me.